 Closest Airport: Cleveland Hopkins International Airport (CLE), 22.5 miles

 Are you still not done adding things to your bucket list?
 Don’t worry, our guide to 18 national parks on the West coast will keep you traveling for a lifetime.
-We’re always eager to hear from you: which one of these beauties do you wish to visit first?
+We’re always eager to hear from you: which one of these east coast parks do you want to visit first?